valkey-io/valkey-doc/commands/xtrim.md

 Nearly exact trimming
 ---

-Because exact trimming may require additional effort from the Redis server, the optional `~` argument can be provided to make it more efficient.
+Because exact trimming may require additional effort from the Valkey server, the optional `~` argument can be provided to make it more efficient.

 For example: